aitov/RMS-Related/devices/DS3231/config.md

 ```

-Some commands for checking rtc after connection to Pi
+Useful  commands for checking rtc after connection to Pi

 Check if RTC module could be detected
 ```Shell